Fall in love with problems.

 When faced with an undesirable outcome, busy people working in busy businesses, operating in highly competitive industries, encounter a problem.
 Driven to solve that problem quickly and at minimal cost, they default to ‘solution mode’.

-Eager to get a problem off their desk and without stopping to identify the root cause of the problem, people implement a solution they instinctively think will solve it.
+Eager to get it off their desk and without stopping to identify the root cause of the problem, people implement a solution they instinctively think will solve it.

 It’s understandable.
 Our brains are hard-wired to make sense of ambiguous situations and to make quick decisions.
 It's relatively easy and rewarding to apply a sticking plaster to an immediate challenge, but they often return again and again.